Faculty Member

 - KEEP2 – In collaboration with Indigenous organizations who work with previously incarcerated Indigenous peoples, we are co-developing a Guidance Council for Healing, providing care packages to organizations for Indigenous peoples who are released from incarceration, and we are recruiting previously incarcerated Indigenous men and 2 Spirited and LGBTQQIIA+ people to hear their stories about release and reintegration.

-- Indigenous Child Welfare: Dr. Amy Shawanda (Post-Doctoral Fellow at AMP Lab) is leading a group of scholars and Indigenous community members to hear the stories of Indigenous parents and caregivers who have had contact with child welfare/children’s aid.
+- Indigenous Child Welfare: A group of scholars and Indigenous community members heard the stories of Indigenous parents and caregivers who have had contact with child welfare/children’s aid in Ontario.

 For more information on Dr. Mashford-Pringle, please visit the AMP Lab website.
 If you are a graduate student or Indigenous community member interested in being a part of the Turtle Island Journal of Indigenous Health (TIJIH), please take a look at the journal’s website: https://jps.library.utoronto.ca/index.php/tijih.

-Dr. Mashford-Pringle teaches CHL5520 Indigenous Health as an intensive course in May, and CHL5523 Indigenous Health and Social Policy in June.
-I will be teaching a new course: CHL5526 Indigenous Qualitative Methods as an online course in July 2023.
+Dr. Mashford-Pringle teaches CHL5520 Indigenous Health as an intensive course in May for MPH-IH and SBHS PhD students only, and CHL5523 Indigenous Health and Social Policy in May.